aghilhooshmand/UGE/README.md

 ## 📖 Complete Project Documentation

-Welcome to the UGE application - a comprehensive Streamlit-based web application for running and analyzing Grammatical Evolution experiments.
+Welcome to the UGE application - a comprehensive Streamlit-based web application for running and analyzing Grammatical Evolution setups.
 This document provides complete documentation for understanding, using, and developing with the UGE system.

 ## 🎯 Table of Contents